What is Postmodern Art? The Genre Defined in 8 Iconic Works

 Sign up to our Free Weekly Newsletter

 The work Marilyn Diptych from 1962 is a silkscreen by Pop Art artist Andy Warhol.
-The diptych consists of a left and a right panel, showing once in color and once in black and white the portrait of the artist Marilyn Monroe.
-The portrait of Marilyn Monroe is a press photograph from the 1950s, which Warhol used here some ten years later for his art.
+The diptych consists of a left and a right panel, showing once in color and once in black and white a portrait of the actress Marilyn Monroe.
+The portrait of Marilyn Monroe is a press photograph from the 1950s, which Warhol used some ten years later for his art.

 The artwork Marilyn Diptych (1962) can be described as postmodern art for various reasons.
-Andy Warhol here plays with an aesthetic that is typical for the advertising industry and that got typical for Warhol’s art, too.
-The artwork and Warhol’s technique also remind us of newspaper printing.
-Using all that in his diptych, the artist challenged the classical form of representation that was known from modern art.
+Andy Warhol plays with a typical aesthetic for the advertising industry that was typical for Warhol’s art, too.
+The artwork and Warhol’s technique also remind the viewer of newspaper printing.
+Using this in his diptych, the artist challenged the classical form of representation known from modern art.

-Furthermore, the repetition of the portrait within the diptych can be read as an ironic commentary on the increasing mass production as well as on authenticity in art.
-Andy Warhol’s often questioned the traditional idea of high art in his prints and paintings.
+Furthermore, the repetition of the portrait within the diptych can be read as an ironic commentary on increasing mass production as well as on authenticity in art.
+Andy Warhol often questioned the traditional idea of high art in his prints and paintings.
 His works of art can be seen as a playful answer to this question.
+Warhol himself considered this query for several years as he made multiple works from the same photograph of Marilyn Monroe, each skyrocketing to fame and popularity despite having the same source material.

 2. Roy Lichtenstein – Whaam!
 (1963)